lplclaremont/vending-machine-challenge-ruby/README.md

  - **CoinBank** which tracks the quantities of each coin inside the machine by updating the values as coins are entered by a user and change is returned.
  - **ChangeCalculator** which finds the coins required in change when a purchase is made based on the quantity of coins available and the amount to be returned.

 Therefore, we have a CoinBank class which utilises the ChangeCalculator class.
-These are dependent on each other as the ChangeCalculator also utilises an instance of CoinBank to find the change to be returned.
+CoinBank is, therefore, dependent on ChangeCalculator since it calls a method on a change calculator instance from within it's dispense_change method.
 Below is a basic demonstration of the public interfaces of both classes:

 ![Screenshot of initial class interface design](./images/class-interfaces.png)